-You might not have a criminal mind, but think for a minute how a crook finds the perfect houses to target — an empty house in a neighborhood where people keep to themselves, no cameras or alarms, and dark or dimly lit structures, right?
+You might not have a criminal mind, but think how a crook finds the perfect houses to target — an empty home in a neighborhood where people keep to themselves, no cameras or alarms, and dark or dimly lit structures, right?

 A home security system can go a long way toward making your house unattractive to thieves, but there are more steps you can take to deter burglars.
 Here are nine tips you can implement right away.